GustavoASC/google-drive-vscode/README.md

 !['File preview' File preview](img/gif/preview.gif)

 ### Navigation
-Feel free to navigate through your remote files and folders in a tree structure, which is available on the *Google Drive* View located on the Side Bar.
+Feel free to navigate through your remote files and folders in a tree structure, which is available on the *Google Drive™* View located on the Side Bar.

 !['List files' List files](img/gif/list.gif)

 ### Create folders

-You can create folders on Google Drive from the same Tree View used to navigate through remote files and folders.
+You can create folders on Google Drive™ from the same Tree View used to navigate through remote files and folders.
 Just right-click a folder on Drive Tree View and select *Google Drive: Create folder on Drive*, and specify the folder name.
 This will create a subfolder for the one which has been selected on Tree View.

 !['Create folders' Create folders](img/gif/create-folder.gif)